atreyasha/sentiment-argument-mining/src/argumentation.md

 		Plot prediction token distribution for given csv file
 ```

-**i.** In order to construct plots of the US Election Debate corpus, the UNSC corpus and respective token frequencies, simply execute as follows:
+**i.** In order to construct plots of the US Election Debate and UNSC corpora with respective token frequencies, simply execute as follows:

 ```shell
 $ Rscript vis.R